 You are in control of what you are selling and who you are selling it to.

-That's HUGE.That audience is made up of real people, and if people don't know, like, and trust YOU, they won't buy what you're selling.
-You have to be able to sell YOURSELF before you can sell any of your products or services.Click To Tweet
+[click_to_tweet tweet=”That audience is made up of real people, and if people don't know, like, and trust YOU, they won't buy what you're selling.
+You have to be able to sell YOURSELF before you can sell any of your products or services.” quote=”That audience is made up of real people, and if people don't know, like, and trust YOU, they won't buy what you're selling.
+You have to be able to sell YOURSELF before you can sell any of your products or services.”]

 Most people who are out there selling stuff are selling someone else's products and services – and they are selling it to whoever their employer tells them to sell it to.
 That kind of sales is not so fun unless you really like selling.